Content Strategy Guide: How to Build One That Actually Works

 Now that you've built your strategy foundation, it's time to turn plans into action and results.
 This is where many brands stumble—they create beautiful strategy decks that end up collecting digital dust.

-The secret to implementation isn't complex systems—it's simplicity and consistency.
+The secret to implementation is simplicity and consistency.
 Start with a basic content calendar that maps topics to your business goals.
 Whether you use Trello, Airtable, or even a shared Google Doc doesn't matter nearly as much as having everyone on the same page.

 Document your workflow in plain language: who's responsible for what, how content moves from idea to published piece, and who needs to sign off.
 Keep your approval chain short—nothing gets published on time when seven people need to review every blog post.